 Procurement Process - Overview

-- Special Considerations and Requirements (Printing Services, Insurance, Vehicles, Legal Services)
+- Special Considerations and Requirements (Printing Services, Insurance, Vehicles, Legal Services, Signage)

-- Mandatory Contract (office supplies and other purchases made on Shop@UW, furniture, batteries, printing, janitorial, medical supplies, computers, printers, and software)
+- Mandatory Contract (office supplies, furniture, batteries, printing, janitorial, medical supplies, computers, printers, and software)

 - Non-mandatory or optional contract